IulianIV/mtp/README.md

    4. Track Cards & Accounts;
    5. Reporting module Statistics & Forecasting.
 2. **Micro-blog app**:
-   1. Small prototype that is a twitter clone but with some personal touches;
-   2. Just for fun.
+   1. Just for fun.
 Doesn't have any real usage.
 3. **Health Tracking app**:
    1. Weight tracker;
    2. Training tracker;
    3. Strength and performance tracker.
 4. **Media Collection**:
-   1. Seen Movies and TV Shows;
+   1. Seen Movies & TV Shows;
-   2. Seen Anime;
-   3. Read Books;
+   2. Read Books;
-   4. Games played.
+   3. Games played.
 5. **Marketing Tools**:
    1. GTM Container Spy;
-      1. _this might end up being a module itself_.
    2. Google Geolocation feed manipulator;
-      1. _an example of this was created in sheets_ (not efficient enough though).
    3. ***Others will be added***

 There are several smaller functionalities that are to be implemented for ease of usage.